Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling

-{\bf{Training.}} We trained all the models using the Adam optimizer \cite{Kingma15} with default parameters using teacher forcing \cite{Williams89}.
-To prevent over-fitting, dropout and batch normalization layers were used (dropout rate was set to 0.5), and we selected the model with the best performace on the validation set.
-To obtain a long-term prediction for validation and test, we evaluated 60 timesteps after an initial burn-in period of 20 timesteps with ground-truth states (with data sampled at 10 Hz for both datasets).
-The duration of the prediction was similar to that of the previous works \cite{Zhan19,Yeh19}.
-We selected xy position, velocity, and acceleration as the input states (i.e., $d_s = 6$).
-The reason and the analysis of various inputs and outputs are described in Appendix \ref{app:dimension}.
-For other training details, see Appendix \ref{app:training}.
+We validated our approach with three variants: VRNN-Mech, VRNN-Bi, and VRNN-macro-Bi-Mech.
+First, we evaluated the constraint losses and trajectory prediction performances of our mechanical constraints (denoted by ``Mech'').
+Since our proposed binary observation model (denoted by ``Bi'') does not necessarily reduce constraint losses and improve prediction performances, we evaluated those of VRNN-Bi and VRNN-macro-Bi-Mech as a validation.
+To obtain a long-term prediction, we evaluated 60 timesteps after an initial burn-in period of 20 timesteps with ground-truth states (with data sampled at 10 Hz for both datasets).
+The duration of the prediction was similar to that in \citep{Zhan19,Yeh19}.
+We selected $x$-$y$ position, velocity, and acceleration as the input states (i.e., $d_s = 6$).
+The reason for and the analysis of various inputs and outputs are described in Appendix~G. We trained all the models using the Adam optimizer \citep{Kingma15} with default parameters using scheduled sampling to predict the next frame on the basis of on the predicted frame after the burn-in period.
+For other training details, see Appendix~E.